 Getaway Hostel, 616 W , Arlington Pl, (773) 929-5380. private rooms with full, half or shared bathrooms.
 All feature complimentary linens, WiFi, breakfast, and housekeeping on request.
 Bike and mini-refrigerator rental available.

 Hotel Lincoln, 1816 N Clark St, (312) 254-4700.
 Across from Lincoln Park and the Zoo.
 Awesome rooftop deck.
-There is a Treasure Island Foods two blocks south at North and Wells.
+There is a Treasure Island Foods three blocks south at North and Wells.

 Lincoln Park Guest House, 2319 N Halsted St, (312) 751-2202.
 Includes wifi and in room coffee/tea.
 There is a Whole Foods three blocks west on Fullerton.